Last Updated on January 17, 2024 by Kelly

 Boulevard Saint-Michel is the largest street that runs through the Latin Quarter, and it’s the most modern.
 However, once you leave the main boulevard, you’ll find lots of small cobblestone streets.

-My recommendation is to set aside some time in your itinerary to just wander through the Latin Quarter and enjoy everything you find.
+My favorite thing to do is to wander some of the narrow streets without a map or a purpose.
+I’ve made some of my best local “discoveries” by going a bit off the beaten path.
+Because of this, my recommendation is to set aside some time in your itinerary to just wander through the Latin Quarter and enjoy everything you find.
 You’ll stumble upon unique bookshops, cafes, hidden squares, and gardens.

 25 Things to Do in the Latin Quarter in Paris